60 million girls out of school every year…

 Wanda’s unwavering will to do what she can to improve the lot of the most vulnerable among us rests on the following quote from anthropologist Margaret Mead: “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.”
 These words guide the humanitarianism of Wanda Bedard, an inspiring and dedicated woman.

-Since 2006, 60 million girls, run entirely by volunteers, has raised over $2.4 million from individuals and foundations for projects in Zambia, Kenya, Afghanistan, Honduras, Zimbabwe, India, Uganda, Sierra Leone, Côte d’Ivoire, Malawi, Democratic Republic of the Congo, Indonesia, Ethiopia, Nicaragua and Tanzania.
+Since 2006, 60 million girls, run entirely by volunteers, has raised over $2.4 million from individuals and foundations for projects in Zambia, Kenya, Afghanistan, Honduras, Zimbabwe, India, Uganda, Sierra Leone, Côte d’Ivoire, Malawi, Democratic Republic of the Congo, Indonesia, Ethiopia, Nicaragua, Tanzania, Liberia and Guatemala.
 More than 99% of donations received go directly to the projects supported in the field.